ankitsejwal/organize-folder/README.md

  $ organize
  $ organize ~/Downloads

- # to organize any folder by providing path
+ # to organize any folder provide a path
  $ organize path/to/folder
  ```

+### Pull Request
+Ask for a new file extension through creating an Issue or
+Edit extensions.json and send a pull request :v: